 Accessibility: Tram 17 direction Amalienburgstrasse, stop Botanischer Garten.
 Duration: roughly 2 hours

 If rivers serve local recreation, then the Isar is a veritable wellness hotel – rich in space, unspoiled, and with plenty of opportunities for refreshment.
 From the Thalkirchen underground station it takes less than five minutes to reach the riverbank.
-Cross the bridge in the direction of Tierpark (zoo), then turn right and keep heading south, upstream, all the while with the spring sun on your face.
+Cross the bridge in the direction of Tierpark (zoo), then turn right and keep heading south, upstream, all the while with the sun on your face.
 After half an hour you will reach the Menterschwaige inn.
 There you will find good food and, depending on the weather, you can also enjoy curling or simply sit back and unwind in the beer garden.

 Accessibility: U3, stop Thalkirchen (Tierpark), duration: roughly two hours

-Elector Maximilian the Second had a railway station built in Possenhofen for the high nobility of the 19th century so that Empress Sissi, who spent her childhood in the nearby castle, could also be visited.
+Elector Maximilian the Second had a railway station built in Possenhofen for the high nobility of the 19th century so that Empress Sisi, who spent her childhood in the nearby castle, could also be visited.
 At some point in time the noble station was converted into a down-to-earth S-Bahn stop, which the bourgeois visitor could also reach without hesitation.
-After getting out of the train there and walking towards the lake for roughly ten minutes, and after letting your gaze drift from the castle and over the sunny Starnberger See (lake) to the Roseninsel (island) – all in memory of Sissi – you journey takes you southward.
+After getting out of the train there and walking towards the lake for roughly ten minutes, and after letting your gaze drift from the castle and over the sunny Starnberger See (lake) to the Roseninsel (island) – all in memory of Sisi – you journey takes you southward.

 Take the footpath that runs directly along the shore.
 After about 30 minutes you reach a landing stage.
 There, you can either cross over to Roseninsel for some secluded sunbathing or continue walking until you reach the Nordbad Tutzing (swimming pool) after approximately one and a half hours.
 There you will find cool wheat beer, good food and a private jetty, which is also ideal for sunbathing.
 After another 15 minutes or so, you will arrive in the village of Tutzing, where there are more places to stop and the S-Bahn station that takes you back to the awaiting city.